gardinbe/form-validation-extended/readme.md

 ## Field error lists

 #### `data-fv-errors="[field-name]"`
-You can specifiy the list element for where the errors of particular field should be printed to.
+You can specifiy the element for where the errors of particular field should be printed to.

 If omitted, there won't be any clear indication to the user as to why a field would be invalid.